the-expert-coder/usermanagement/README.md

-# Spring Boot Crud  Student course management System
+# Spring Boot Crud- Student course management System
-# usermanagement
+# file name - usermanagement
 code is uploaded in new branch

 Online Course Enrollment System - Built a full-stack app with Spring Boot, ReactJS, and MySQL to manage course enrollments with role-based access for students and admins.